Repton School: 21st century

 The school marked its 450th anniversary in 2007 with a royal visit from Prince Edward, Earl of Wessex.
 Celebrations also included concerts featuring Michael Ball and Bryan Ferry.

 In 2011, the 400 Hall theatre (originally built in 1957) was remodelled by Avery Associates Architects, following a £3.3 million upgrade.
 In 2013, a £9 million science block was built.
 During the preparations for the building work, archaeological digs were undertaken which indicated the site had been occupied in the Roman period.
 Around this time, the old Squash Courts were made into a new gallery and textiles studio for the Art department.

-The period 2015–2019 saw some rapid cycling of leadership of the school.
-Nevertheless, a new teaching block, the Lynam Thomas Building, in the precinct and a major refurbishment programme was being undertaken.
-In November 2019, Adam Peaty opened a newly redeveloped £6m sports centre at the school.
+A new teaching block, the Lynam Thomas Building, in the precinct and a major refurbishment programme was being undertaken.
+In November 2019, Adam Peaty opened a newly redeveloped £6 million sports centre at the school.
+The sport centre building has since been nominated for Excellence in Design by the East Midlands Bricks Awards.

 Alastair Land was headmaster from 2016 to 2019 and was succeeded as headmaster by Mark Semmence.
-The building has since been nominated for Excellence in Design by the East Midlands Bricks Awards.

 In September 2019, the school began using an AI service called AS Tracking in order to monitor students' mental health.
-The software was also used in 150 schools, tracking over 50,000 students' wellbeing.
+The software was also used in 150 schools, assessing over 50,000 students' wellbeing.
 In November 2019, Libby Lane, Lord Bishop of Derby was appointed visitor of Repton School.